Volunteer

 Do you have a shelter?
 Can I call you?

 All initial contact about the Hedgesville Hounds must be made over the Internet.
-We'll call you once we have received and started to process your application.
-We do not have any sort of facility for these dogs, and we rarely take our pets to public adoption events.
+We will email you once we have received and started to process your application.
+We are an all-foster home organization and do not have any sort of facility.
+We rarely take our dogs to public adoption events.

 Is your pet list up-to-date?